7 Dietitian-approved strategies to avoid vacation weight gain

 Pack a reusable water bottle to stay hydrated when traveling.
 It saves you money and keeps you going strong, so you can make the most of your vacation.

 Eat something nutritious before heading to the airport.
 Bring healthy snacks for the plane and car.
 Those "snack" bags of trail mix in the airport or convenience stores often contain three servings per bag.
-The 150 calories on the nutrition label don't sound so bad until you realize you have eaten three servings.
+The 150 calories on the nutrition label don't sound so bad until you realize the bag contains multiple servings.

-Pack a healthy snack or meal to eat on the plane.
+Pack a healthy snack or meal to eat for the plane.
 Although you can't go through airport security with liquids and gels (e.g., yogurt), solids are allowed.
-Consider prepping these healthy noshes: sandwiches, salad, raw veggies, cheese, fruit, nuts, seeds, protein bars, or leftovers in a disposable container.
-My current favorite go-to snack is roasted almonds.
+Consider prepping these healthy eating noshes for traveling: sandwiches, salad, raw veggies, cheese, fruit, nuts, seeds, or protein bars.

-Check whether your hotel offers a small refrigerator and microwave and what options (if any) exist for breakfast.
-Research local grocery stores and markets so you can pick up some healthy food when you arrive.
+Check whether your hotel room includes a small refrigerator and microwave and what options (if any) exist for breakfast.
+Research local grocery stores and markets to grab some healthy food when you arrive.

 Excessive restaurant portions, all-you-can-eat buffets, and enticing local cuisine make it tricky to limit vacation calories.
 If you have access to a refrigerator, plan for leftovers.
 When possible, serve yourself using a smaller plate, glass, or bowl.

 Portion control means you don't have to deny yourself local treats.
 Studies have shown that we get the most enjoyment from the first few bites of anything we eat.
 After that, our enjoyment goes downhill fast.
-So, by taking only a few bites instead of finishing that yummy cheesecake or cookie, you not only get to enjoy the treat, but you've saved on calories as well.
+So, by taking only a few bites instead of finishing that yummy cheesecake or cookie, you get to enjoy the treat, and also save on calories.
 Splitting a treat is a fun way to sample something new while limiting calories.

-I often fill my dinner plate with yummy fresh salad and use the smaller salad bowl or plate for the entree.
-This easy dish-switch can save hundreds of calories and leaves room for a small treat later.
+Fill your dinner plate with fresh salad and use the smaller salad bowl or plate for the entree.
+This easy dish switch can save hundreds of calories, leaving room for a small treat later.

 Vacation is more than just about the food-it's about relaxing, exploring, and spending time with loved ones.
 Throw Frisbee with the kids, catch lightning bugs, challenge everyone to a hula hoop contest, or go on a walking tour when sightseeing.
 You may have so much fun it doesn't feel like exercise.